 Social Security in China

-The US does not have a Social Security agreement with China; this is one area where US tax for expats may be doubled.
+China requires foreign nationals to participate in the country’s social insurance system.
+Because the US does not have a Social Security agreement with China, this is one area where US tax for expats may be doubled.

 Is Foreign Income Taxed Within China?